Into the Abyss: The 1956 Grand Canyon Mid-air Collision

 Essentially all airline traffic in the United States at that time operated under this principle, but authorities had known for many years that its effectiveness in preventing collisions was limited.
 Numerous factors, many of them beyond the pilot’s control, could influence their ability to see another aircraft in time to avoid it, including atmospheric conditions, obstructions (such as clouds), the relative size and speed of the airplanes, and the workload inside the cockpit.
 Furthermore, even in ideal conditions pilots could have difficulty spotting an oncoming plane, because an aircraft on a collision course with the observer does not appear to move much relative to the windscreen, making it hard to pick up in one’s peripheral vision.
 By 1956 studies had already shown that a pilot typically requires 12 to 15 seconds in order to identify another plane as a threat, formulate a response, and execute an evasive maneuver, but interviews with pilots who had survived midair collisions revealed that most of them only saw the oncoming traffic right before impact, or never saw it at all.

-It seemed likely, then, that the crew of United 718 — the overtaking aircraft — either never saw the Constellation, or saw it too late, such that their attempt to dive and bank to the right did not succeed in preventing the collision.
+It seemed likely, then, that the crew of United 718 — the overtaking aircraft — either never saw the Constellation, plowing into it as it climbed; or saw it too late, and attempted unsuccessfully to dive below it.
+(Which scenario occurred was open to interpretation, as the wreckage could only reveal the pitch of the planes relative to each other, not to the horizon.)
 Calculations showed that in perfect conditions, the Constellation would have been visible to them for between 50 and 120 seconds, and the United plane would have been visible to the Constellation’s copilot over a similar period.
 Nevertheless, neither crew saw the other until it was too late.
 The CAB couldn’t conclusively say why, but a cloud between the two aircraft was considered the simplest explanation.

 The CAB investigators noted that these deficiencies had been understood for many years, but that technological limitations had precluded the possibility of any other system.
 “This concept has existed as a matter of necessity,” they wrote, “and will continue until there are sufficient technological advances to provide additional assistance to the pilot for collision avoidance.
 The progress of aviation is moving rapidly toward higher altitudes and greater speeds, with traffic in increasing density.
 Fully aware of this and its effect, the Board is lending its support to industry, other governmental agencies, and interested persons to find and develop methods, means and devices which will assist the concept of visual separation.”